Tuesday, March 31, 2020

 PS.

 Annetta Sophia Mercy LAUBACH (b Edinburgh 30 August 1859; d Wandsworth 1934).
 It was her real name, until she became the wife (1893) of hornplayer Henry Vandermeerschen.
 Daughter of [Heinrich] Conrad Laubach 'conductor of the Rhenish Band' and his wife Annie née Bourne.
 Mother of daughters.
 The Laubach family/families were omnipresent in local musical life, and I see Annette as a contralto chorister in the local Handel Festival in 1883.
 After her stint with the Carte, she progressed to singing supporting and chorus roles with the Carl Rosa company (Martha in Faust, The Puritan's Daughter, Page in Lohengrin, Marcellina in The Marriage of Figaro, Countess in The Daughter of the Regiment, The Star of the North, Marchioness in Maritana, Buda in The Bohemian Gir, L'Elisir d'amore, Annina in La Traviata, Sheelah in The Lily of Killarney etc).
-She also sang the contralto role in the Rossini Stabat Mater with members of the company, The Mozart Requiem under Goossens.
+She also sang the contralto role in the Rossini Stabat Mater with members of the company, and the Mozart Requiem under Goossens.

 Her sister, Elizabeth, also a member of the Rosa and Burns-Crotty companies, died of typhoid aged 19, on tour in Huddersfield, and soon after that Annetta terminated her extended job with Rosa and retired into marriage.

 And here's Ernest F[rancis] LAWS (b Battersea, London 7 March 1881; d Vancouver, Canada 18 November 1954).
-Son of London metal worker, went on the stage in his teens in the provinces The Adventures of Ladt Ursula etc) as an actor, and with the aid of a stout baritone voice, played in The Emerald Isle (Earl of Fessenden, Black Dan) with the Carte/Greet company.
+Son of London metal worker, he went on the stage in his teens, in the provinces The Adventures of Lady Ursula etc) as an actor, and with the aid of a stout baritone voice, played in The Emerald Isle (Earl of Fessenden, Black Dan) with the Carte/Greet company.
 He subsequently was seen on the road as the hero of the musical A Trip to Japan.
 He married Margaret Louise Madeline Hirschberg, from St Leonards, and their son Don was born in 1905, at which time Laws was still describing himself as 'actor'.
 He seems to have been the 'Laws' of quick-change musical act on the halls from 1905-1909.
 The family emigrated, soon after, to Canada where Laws worked as a land agent and occasional concert promotor.

 Monday, March 16, 2020